devendranaga/networking_notes/protocols/arp/arp.md

 Below are the typical settings for an ARP frame:

-hwtype is mostly ethernet (1) for Ethernet based networks. protocol_type is 0x0800 - ipv4.
+hwtype is mostly ethernet (1) for Ethernet based networks.

+- protocol_type is 0x0800 - ipv4.
-ha_len - mac address length (6).
+- ha_len - mac address length (6).
-protocol_addr_len - 4.
+- protocol_addr_len - 4.
+- operation - 1 for ARP request and 2 for ARP reply.
-sender_hw_addr - mac address of the sending device. sender_proto_addr - ip address of the sender. target_hw_addr - mac address of the destination device. target_proto_addr - ip address of the destination.
+- sender_hw_addr - mac address of the sending device.
+- sender_proto_addr - ip address of the sender.
+- target_hw_addr - mac address of the destination device.
+- target_proto_addr - ip address of the destination.

-## Typical frame exchange format
+## Typical frame exchange behavior

 1. Higher layer such as IP would want to send out a frame to a destination.
 2. IP queries for Mac address of the destination in the ARP cache.